juhana/hugo-by-example/_pages/tools/EditPlus.md

 That syntax tells EditPlus to look for any of those words when they start a line.
 Then, in the main program, under Search, select Function List to open up your floating function list window.

+I also like to put this in for the second function entry:
+`^(\!\*)`

+This allows me to jump from section to section easily when looking at roodylib.h.

 **Project Management:** As your game gets larger, it'll likely consist of more and more files.
 A text editor's ability to manage